S-Abdelnabi/OoC-multi-modal-fc/README.md

 You can find our pipeline for preprocessing the data and computing the embeddings [data_preprocessing](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/tree/main/data_preprocessing).
 If you are using our collected evidence dataset, you can skip this step.
 - - -

-### Training
+### Training and evaluation of *CCN*
-We share our [training code](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/blob/main/training_and_evaluation) for two setups: 1) Training using sentence embeddings.
+We share our [training and evaluation code](https://github.com/S-Abdelnabi/OoC-multi-modal-fc/blob/main/training_and_evaluation) for two setups: 1) Training using sentence embeddings.
 2) Training using BERT+LSTM.
 - - -
 ### Checkpoints

-coming soon
+Checkpoints will be found [here](https://drive.google.com/drive/folders/1x266t1uHutc5iZIE02hOCrVefwqZ2qfm?usp=sharing)(coming soon).
 - - -
 ### Citation ###